VladimirBabin/adventacnc/DOCUMENTATION.md

     -   `en/machines/{your-slug}.md`
     -   `tr/machines/{your-slug}.md`
 4.  **Fill Content Files:** Add the following front matter and description to each file (translating the `applications` text and description for the Turkish version):
    ---
    layout: machine
    lang: en
    image: "/assets/images/{your-slug}.jpg"
    applications: "A short, one-sentence description of the ideal use case."
    ---
    A full paragraph describing the new machine in detail.

-    ```
-5. Save all files.
-The new machine will automatically appear on the homepage and have its own detail pages.
+5. **Save all files:** The new machine will automatically appear on the homepage and have its own detail pages.

 ---
 For instructions on how to set up and run the project locally, please see the **[README.md](./README.md)** file.